lavishay-technion/ansible_shallow/01_setup/README.md

 The `hosts.ini` file enables us to create structured **key value** pairs, that eventually will be targets onto which we would execute remote commands.
 In previous practice we did setup up groups but did not emphasized the explanations, thus lets address that:
-Lets go back to lab in docker-compose and the edit additional configurations that we could have
+Lets go back to the lab in docker-compose and edit additional configurations that we'll need.
 ```sh
 # in case you did not login
 docker compose exec anisble-host /bin/bash